jenn2318/Thoughts42DayP2/README.md

 Sometimes the smallest, most subtle features caused the most unexpected challenges.
 For example, determining the z-index of elements or adding an image to a div in materialize would cause an error in the console, which would cause issues for the parallax to work.
 That was not an easy fix at first glance.
 Moving elements within the page presented a similar challenge, having the overwrite several materialize default styles.

 Both issues were fixed by inspecting our home html page elements in the developer tools, and checking to see what other elements could be overwritten and taking out an external css file that was initally written to handle other styling.
 As materialize works with inline styling.
+Also, routes were refactored to grab the correct pages once the user sends a request or wants to post data on a specific route.

 ## 3. Future Additions